Arturkorol/AlistaBot/README.md

 - Companies (commercial): duty = max(ad valorem, min €/cc) or specific €/cc, plus excise (rub/hp) and VAT 20%.
 - Clearance fee ladder updated for 2025 bands.
 - Utilization fee uses factual age from production year; for FL duty bucket, the user selects ≤3 or >3 years.
+- The legacy `calculator.py` module has been removed.
+Use functions from `bot_alista.tariff_engine` for all customs calculations.